Today German dog breeds represent some of the most popular pups on the planet. So get ready to discover 25 amazing animals!

 The breed’s smaller, compact size makes it great for hunting, and owners love the pup’s loyal and reliable personality.

-Smart, alert, and incredibly loyal, the Hovawart is a faithful pup that was bred to be a guardian and working dog.
-In fact, the name combines “farm” (Hova) and “watchman” (Wart) in an older form of the German language.
+Intelligent, alert, and incredibly loyal, the Hovawart is a faithful pup bred to be a guardian and working dog.
+The name combines “farm” (Hova) and “watchman” (Wart) in an older form of the German language.

 The breed comes in three colors – black, tan, and blonde – and can weigh up to 90 pounds.

 Hovawarts have an even temperament and are very protective and confident.
-With a deep devotion to their owners, the breed makes a wonderful family dog.
+The breed makes an excellent family dog with a deep devotion to its owners.

 Although rare today, the Löwchen was one of the most popular pets in continental Europe for over 500 years.
 The breed’s name means “little lion” in German.